juliandev/juliandev/README.md

 ### Hi there 👋

-I'm a Software Engineer specialised in backend development.
+I am a software engineer specialized in backend development.

-- ⚙️ I fast learner and eager to explore new technologies. <br/>
+⚙️ I am a fast learner and eager to explore new technologies.
-- 🤔 Always question the status quo and continually improve. <br/>
+🤔 I always question the status quo and continually improve.
-- ⚡️ Able and willing to think outside the box. <br/>
+⚡️ Able and willing to think outside the box.
-- 🌱 Fan of technology, entrepreneurship and software development. <br/>
+🌱 Fanatic of technology, entrepreneurship and software development.

 <!--
 **juliandev/juliandev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.